 Steal This Bedroom Storage Hack

 A family of five lives in this renovated RV trailer by the couple behind Arrows and Bows.
 Tons of storage makes this tricky living situation work.
-Case in point, the IKEA kitchen cabinets in the modestly sized master bedroom.Continue to 11 of 24 below.
+Case in point, the IKEA kitchen cabinets in the modestly sized primary bedroom.Continue to 11 of 24 below.

 11 of 24